Gary Vaynerchuk wears many hats.

 Vaynerchuk: To impress other people.
-If you can afford and you want to go high-risk with alternative investments, I can see the logic.
-The No. 1 thing is live within your means.
-You do that in your 20s, and it gets real good, real fast.
+If you can afford and you want to go high risk with alternative investments, I can see the logic.
+The number one thing is live within your means.
+You do that in your 20s and it gets real good, real fast.

 Vaynerchuk: Yes, but I always explain these are much more volatile markets.
 And I’ve seen that.
-But if you know rocks, and how to buy and sell them, I’d rather you buy that than Amazon, the stock that I’m most comfortable with.
+But if you know rocks, and how to buy and sell them, I’d rather you buy that than Amazon AMZN, +0.94%, the stock that I’m most comfortable with.
 I always start where you are most educated.

 MarketWatch: What are some other forms of alternative investments you’re looking at?

-Vaynerchuk: I know sports cards are an asset class, I know comic books are an asset class, [and] I know sneakers are an asset class.
-I do think comic books and collectible toys and videogames are underpriced compared to sports cards.
-Contemporary art, too, but it’s just usually a higher cost of entry.
+Vaynerchuk: I know sports cards are an asset class, I know comic books are an asset class, I know sneakers are an asset class.
+I do think comic books and collectible toys and videogames are underpriced compared to sportscards.
+Contemporary art too, but it’s just usually a higher cost of entry.